Robert Lui: 2012

 Lui signed a two-year contract to play for his hometown team, the North Queensland Cowboys.
 He made his debut for the Cowboys in Round 1, coming off the bench to play in the halves.
 The next few weeks Lui was pushed back to reserve grade to regain match fitness after his pre-season was hindered by a serious knee injury.
 He played in five games for the Northern Pride.
 Lui's 2012 campaign was cut short however after being suspended from playing any form of rugby league for the rest of the season after pleading guilty to an assault charge placed against him several months earlier.
 His ban was placed on him from Round 8.
 He was free to start playing rugby league again in the 2013 trials.

 2013

 Although being suspended for a majority of the 2012 season, Lui retained his job at the North Queensland Cowboys and remained training with the club full-time for the rest of his suspension.
 Before his suspension, Lui was regarded as a possible future representative player and was included in the 2011 Emerging Origin Squad for Queensland.

 2014

 In February 2014, Lui was a member of North Queensland's victorious Auckland Nines side.
 On 2 September 2014, Lui agreed to a one-year contract extension with the club, keeping him in Townsville until the end of 2015.

 2015

 Lui spent the majority of the 2015 season playing for North Queensland's feeder side, the Townsville Blackhawks.
-On 3 October, Lui signed a one-year deal with the Salford Red Devils, reuniting him former coach Tim Sheens.
+On 3 October, Lui signed a one-year deal with the Salford Red Devils, reuniting him with former coach Tim Sheens.